ocaml/ocaml.org/data/workflows/en/07_run_tests.md

   Alcotest.run "Dummy" [ "Greeting", suite ]
 ```

-If we run `dune build @runtest` again, the test should be successful and ouput the following:
+If we run `dune build @runtest` again, the test should be successful and output the following:

 ```